OBDS-Training/Help/content/en/docs/slurm/general-information/index.md

 ---
-title: "Slurm | General information"
+title: "HPC resources"
-description: "General information about the SLURM workload management system."
+description: "General information about the resources available through the Slurm workload management system on the CCB cluster."
-lead: "General information about the SLURM workload management system."
+lead: "General information about the resources available through the Slurm workload management system on the CCB cluster."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false